AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 Unless your organization requires all communication to happen through the recruiter or hiring platform, I suggest reaching out directly via email, call, or even chat.
 Anything official should happen through official channels - job offers must always be in writing using your organization's required format, for instance.
 Things like scheduling, follow-ups, and questions are usually fine to handle through other methods, and provide a more comfortable and personal experience.
 Don't be afraid to answer questions openly and honestly outside of interviews.
 It can be hard to come up with questions on the spot, so take the time to respond completely, or offer time to chat outside of regular interviews.
 Goodness knows, I don't always have a good answer right away.
 I've found that if you come up with a better answer later and can't shake that feeling, it's best to just reach out and correct yourself.
 Your candidates will appreciate the transparency!

 In all cases, I strongly recommend being open and honest with your candidate.
-For example, my organization recently decided to outsource our entire engineering division.
+In one example, my organization decided to outsource the entire engineering division.
 This was a huge portion of the people we (in reliability engineering & operations) worked with on a daily basis, which significantly changed our mission & outlook.
 This also happened right as we were starting to interview for an open position.
 Events like this are important to share with your candidate!
 Unless it's trade secrets or something you can't disclose for legal reasons, be as open, honest, and transparent as possible throughout the entire process.
 Like I've said, you aren't just filling a position - you're building your team.

 Always be professional and consistent in your communications.
 Let people know _what_ they can expect, _when_ they can expect to hear from you, and provide some kind of deadline for when they should reach out to you if they don't hear back.
 Being busy isn't an excuse to waste someone's time!